-- Is either of your baby's parents or any of the grandparents from a country with a high rate of TB (as listed on www.pha.site/tb-profile)? - Will you and your baby be going to live for more than a month or travel frequently in one of these countries in the near future? - Is there anyone in your house, or anyone else who is likely to have long-term close contact with your baby, who either has TB, or has had it in the past five years or comes from one of these countries?
+- Is either of your baby's parents or any of the grandparents from a country with a high rate of TB (as listed on pages 6 and 7)? - Will you and your baby be going to live for more than a month or travel frequently in one of these countries in the near future? - Is there anyone in your house, or anyone else who is likely to have long-term close contact with your baby, who either has TB, or has had it in the past five years or comes from one of these countries?